eyanoapp/opensigl/docs/en/finance/ledgers/editing-transactions.md

 ### Modifying Posted Transactions

 If a transaction has been posted, it should not be further modified.
 However, in practice, it may be necessary to correct posted mistakes.
-To facilitate this procedure, BHIMA lets the user edit transactions as if they were unposted, using the same mechanics as [unposted transactions](#modifying-transactions).
+To facilitate this procedure, OpenSIGL lets the user edit transactions as if they were unposted, using the same mechanics as [unposted transactions](#modifying-transactions).
 Underneath, the software generates a reversing record and then a new record with the previous and modified values.